Private, In-Home Tutoring in Monticello, Illinois

 Bi-weekly Progress Reports

-SchoolTutoring Academy’s tutoring programs for Monticello students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Monticello, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students who attend Monticello Community Unit School District receive an education that is based on the Illinois Learning Standards (ILS).
 The atmosphere of the school is also supportive and safe and the Social Emotional Learning goals for all students are embodied in the ILS.
 The school strives to make its students feel comfortable enough to pursue success.
 The school believes all students should have access to opportunities for success and which are meaningful to them.
 Students are given clear expectations for what they should learn by the end of each year in each class and they are also given support to achieve these goals.

 We currently cover the following Monticello-area school district: Monticello Community Unit School District #25.

 Educating Our Parents: Understanding the Monticello District Curriculum